mukhtarsafarofff/Simple-UPS-Circuit-/README.md

 (ENG) An uninterruptible power supply are  required for the operation of all electrical devices.
+An uninterruptible power supply's primary role